aminert/easy-vizy/README.md

 ```

 ## Customization
-If you want to customize the visualizations, you can edit the index page (including the CSS or display more info as needed) by modifying `templates/index.html`.
+If you want to customize the visualizations, you can edit the index page (to add more info as needed) by modifying `templates/index.html`.
+Also, you can edit the sytles under `static/style.css`.

 ## License